rails/rails/guides/source/action_mailer_basics.md

     attachments['filename.jpg'] = File.read('/path/to/filename.jpg')
     ```

-  When the `mail` method will be triggered, it will send a multipart email with
+  When the `mail` method is triggered, it will send a multipart email with
-  an attachment, properly nested with the top level being `multipart/mixed` and
+  an attachment, properly nested, with the top level being `multipart/mixed` and
   the first part being a `multipart/alternative` containing the plain text and
   HTML email messages.

 NOTE: Mail will automatically Base64 encode an attachment.
-If you want something
-different, encode your content and pass in the encoded content and encoding in a
-`Hash` to the `attachments` method.
+For different behavior, encode the content and send both the encoded content and the encoding method in a `Hash` to the `attachments` method.

-* Pass the file name and specify headers and content and Action Mailer and Mail
+* Pass the file name, and specify headers and content, and Action Mailer and Mail
-  will use the settings you pass in.
+  will use the supplied settings.

     ```ruby
     encoded_content = SpecialEncode(File.read('/path/to/filename.jpg'))